DJSymBiotiX/bsides-wpg-challenge-coin-2015/README.md

 ### The End ###

-Thanks to JDeuce and Crust for helping out!
+Thanks to JDeuce, Crust, and Dave B for helping out!